Dashboard Guide

 4. Enter your provider's API key

-5. Add a nickname (optional, helpful for multiple keys)
+5. Add a nickname (optional, helpful for multiple keys per provider)

-6. For Azure: Enter endpoint URL, deployment name, API version
+6. For Azure OpenAI: Enter endpoint URL, deployment name, and API version

 7. Click Save